Ericsson/dataplanebook/src/glossary.rst

       interrupt and deferring the rest of the processing to the *bottom half*.

-      In Linux, there is a set of different mechanisms that qualifies as bottom halves (e.g., soft IRQs and tasklets).
+      In Linux, there are a number of different mechanisms that qualifies as bottom halves (e.g., soft IRQs and tasklets).

    Transparent huge pages
       Transparent huge pages (THP) is a Linux kernel feature which